billy-bertrand/Programming-Challenges/README.md

-# Programming-Challenges
+# Programming-Dojo
-This repository hosts all programming challenges I worked on from its date of creation till today :)
+This repository is my practice area.
+It hosts programming exercises I worked on to :)

 # How is the repository organized?
 This repo is organized into folders.
-Each folder represents a programming challenge, and is named following the this scheme: `Challenge-#n`.
+Each folder represents a programming exercise, and is named following the this scheme: `Challenge-#n`.

 Each folder contains:
 - A `README.md` file, giving information about the challenge.
-- An `include` folder, to store header files.
+- [optionally] An `include` folder, to store header files.
 - A `src` folder, to store source files.

 # Why Am I doing this?